Writing Your Résumé

 - The purpose of an interview is to sell yourself and your qualifications and show that you are a good fit for the job.

 A quick look at your résumé should answer: Do you enjoy students?
 Can you teach so that students learn?
 How will you relate to students, parents, and other teachers?
 Can you implement new standards?
 How will you score and improve on evaluation frameworks?
 How well do you understand the educational process?
-Before you can write a letter, you need a top-notch résumé.
+Before you can write your letter, you need a top-notch résumé.

-- A clear professional profile that matches you to their school or district and highlights your abilities and desires
+- A professional profile that matches you to their school or district and highlights your abilities and desires

 - Action verbs and phrases that make you sound like a doer and an achiever